LeoMosiah/myreads/README.md

 # my-reads
- My reads is the first React project made for the React Udacity Nanodegree program.
+ My reads it's a bookcase application  made for the React Udacity Nanodegree program.

 ## Instalation